Is there an online training that I can take for ECF registration?

 I am no longer involved in an adversary case as an attorney, but I continue to receive electronic notices for the main case.
 How do I make them stop?

 ECF gives you the option to receive electronic notices for adversary cases only and not their respective lead cases.

 Log into ECF.
 Under the Utilities menu select Maintain Your ECF Account.
 When the main screen appears, click the Email Information button located at the bottom of the screen.
 Halfway down the page you will see a section related to noticing for adversary proceedings.
 Select the second radio that reads Send notices for adversary proceedings in which I am directly involved but not for their related bankruptcy cases and click Return to Account Screen.
 The final step is to click Submit in order for the system to accept your changes and a second Submit button will complete the update.

-PDF documents are not showing the Case Number, Document Number or the Date Stamps.
+PDF documents are not showing the Case Number, Document Number or the Date Stamps in the header.

 To show the Headers on PDF documents filed in PACER, input the case number and Run Query.

-Click Docket Report>Document options>Check Include headers when displaying PDF documents>Run Report
+Click Docket Report and check the box to Include headers when displaying PDF documents.